 - Data analysis

-Ryan Baca of About Talent, a Denver-based RPO company, adds that RPO started with the recruitment process itself.
+Ryan Baca of About Talent, a Denver-based RPO company, adds that RPO started with the recruitment process itself, but it has evolved.
 Today, RPO provides more operational value in terms of employment branding and also incorporates the latest technologies and innovations within the recruitment space.
-It has become a consultative partner to many organizations on technology and strategy.
+It [RPO] has become a consultative partner to many organizations on technology and strategy.

 RPO is a very flexible and customizable talent acquisition solution.
-Jennifer Kihm of Operant Consulting says, as a TA consultant, she deployed RPO solutions for very small projects where there is a particular hiring need that needs some specialization, and the incumbent team doesn’t have the resources to handle it.
-Kihm implemented partial RPOs for specific job families and locations.
-She has also worked on a full RPO implementation, which means becoming the legitimate internal recruitment team from top-to-bottom.
+Jennifer Kihm of Operant Consulting says, as a talent acquisition consultant, she works on RPO projects and with clients of all sizes.
+Some RPO projects are very small, where there is a particular hiring goal that needs some specialization, and the incumbent team doesn't have the resources to meet that need.
+RPO can be used for filling specific job families or locations.
+On the other hand, full-cycle PRO means the RPO becomes the legitimate internal recruitment team for the organization from top-to-bottom.
 This involves:

 - Headcount Planning